roman-milk/roman-milk.github.io/teacher-is-mistaken.md

+===

-  ****** Teacher Is Mistaken Ch.
-03 ****** byStoryTeller07© It had an effect upon him too.
+It had an effect upon him too.
 Spanking his teacher was a marvellous new experience.
 This would be a revolutionary practice in class.
 Whenever a teacher upset the class, she could be put over her desk for a humiliating spanking.
 Students would certainly be treated with respect then!

   One more slap stopped the thrashing around.
 His teacher was breathing heavily, pressing her thighs together.
 He could see the puffy lips protruding lewdly between them.
 The desire to just take her was pulling at him, but he had to see how far he could go.